reynoldsbrent/DevTeamThree/README.md

 The API should now be running.

-News articles provided by [https://www.newscatcherapi.com/](https://www.newscatcherapi.com/)
+News articles provided by [https://www.newscatcherapi.com/](https://www.newscatcherapi.com/).

+AI text summary generation provided by the Cloudflare Workers AI API using the bart-large-cnn model.
+The Cloudflare Workers AI API can be found at [https://developers.cloudflare.com/workers-ai/](https://developers.cloudflare.com/workers-ai/).
+Documentation on the bart-large-cnn model can be found at [https://developers.cloudflare.com/workers-ai/models/bart-large-cnn/](https://developers.cloudflare.com/workers-ai/models/bart-large-cnn/).